xfedor20/student-math-analytics-dashboard/README.md

 #  Student Performance Analysis & Prediction (Power BI + Python)

 This project explores and analyzes the academic performance of students based on demographic, social, and behavioral factors.
-It includes a combination of **descriptive analytics**, **diagnostic insights**, and a **machine learning prediction model** — all visualized in **Power BI dashboards**.
+It includes a combination of **descriptive analytics**, **diagnostic insights** — all visualized in **Power BI dashboards**.

 ---